GAME-CLI-SRV-DEV/PaperSpigot/README.md

 > [!WARNING]
-> This is a 1.21.5 version of paper. we just ripped bunch of patches
+> This is a 1.21.5 version of paper. we just chopped bunch of patches

 PaperSpigot
 ===========